Boreray Blackface

-The Boreray, also known as the Boreray Blackface or Hebridean Blackface, is a breed of sheep originating on the St Kilda archipelago off the west coast of Scotland and surviving as a feral animal on one of the islands, Boreray.
-The breed was once reared for meat and wool, but is now used mainly for conservation grazing.
-The Boreray is one of the Northern European short-tailed sheep group of breeds.
+The Boreray Blackface, also Hebridean Blackface or Boreray, is a rare Scottish breed of sheep originating on the St Kilda archipelago off the west coast of Scotland and surviving as a feral animal on one of the islands, Boreray.
+It was once reared for meat and wool, but is now used mainly for conservation grazing.
+It falls within the Northern European short-tailed group of breeds.

-It is one of the rarest breeds of sheep in the United Kingdom.
-The breed is classed as "Category 3: Vulnerable" by the Rare Breeds Survival Trust, because 500–900 breeding ewes are known to exist.
-It had previously been the only breed classed in "Category 2: Critical" but by 2017 the population had grown.
+It is an endangered breed, and in 2025 was classified by the Rare Breeds Survival Trust as "priority", the second level of concern of the trust.
+It is one of eight rare British breeds registered in the Combined Flock Book, a herd-book established in 1974; the others are the Castlemilk Moorit, the Manx Loaghtan, the Norfolk Horn, the North Ronaldsay, the Portland, the Soay and the Whitefaced Woodland.

 St Kilda sheep

 St Kilda is a remote archipelago, west of the Outer Hebrides.
 Several types of sheep have been associated with St Kilda.
 In addition to the Boreray, these include the Soay sheep, a feral type from Soay (one of the other islands in the St Kilda archipelago), and the Hebridean sheep, which was formerly called the "St Kilda sheep", although the sheep it was derived from were probably not in fact from St Kilda itself.